 Hazards on rural roads do not always follow a pattern.
 On major highways, safety issues are generally easy to pinpoint.
 For example, when a roadway has issues with rush hour traffic and many accidents have occurred in the same location at the same time, identifying the cause may be easy.
 On rural roads, though, causation may be less clear.
 More investigation may be necessary to determine the source of crashes.
 Yet, here again, lack of funding can get in the way of uncovering the causes and coming up with solutions.

 If you find yourself traveling along Illinois’ rural roads this summer, make sure you exercise caution behind the wheel.
-In the event of an auto accident, an attorney with personal injury experience can help you on the route to recovery.
+In the event of an auto accident, a personal injury lawyer can help you on the route to recovery.